 Just like any other type of travel, cruising has its pros and cons.
 I’m sure everyone can find something that they love and something that they hate.
 Don’t let someone else’s thoughts influence you if you’re never been on a cruise.
 In fact, I’d even say you need to take at least two cruises before you really decide if it’s for you or not.
 Every cruise line is different and every ship is different.

-When you’re choosing your vacation, weigh the pros and cons of cruises to determine what you can and can’t live it.
+When you’re choosing your vacation, weigh the pros and cons of cruises to determine what you can and can’t live with.
 Really don’t like crowds?
 Choose a smaller ship.
 Want to stay busy when you’re on the ship?
 Choose a large ship with a good variety of activities.
 Want to see as much as possible?
 Choose an itinerary with a large number of ports.

 If you’re new to cruising, do your research and don’t be afraid to ask questions.
 We use Cruise Critic when we are researching a particular cruise or boat.
 While there certainly can be frustrations when cruising, it really is a great way to travel.